Radiosensitivity: Cell damage classification

 The damage to the cell can be lethal (the cell dies) or sublethal (the cell can repair itself).
 Cell damage can ultimately lead to health effects which can be classified as either Tissue Reactions or Stochastic Effects according to the International Commission on Radiological Protection.

 Tissue reactions

 Tissue reactions have a threshold of irradiation under which they do not appear and above which they typically appear.
 Fractionation of dose, dose rate, the application of antioxidants and other factors may affect the precise threshold at which a tissue reaction occurs.
 Tissue reactions include skin reactions (epilation, erythema, moist desquamation), cataracts, circulatory disease, and other conditions.
-Seven proteins were discovered in a systematic review, which correlated with radiosensitivity in normal tissues: γH2AX, TP53BP1, VEGFA, CASP3, CDKN2A, IL6, and IL1B.
+Seven proteins were identified in a systematic review, which correlated with radiosensitivity in normal tissues: γH2AX, TP53BP1, VEGFA, CASP3, CDKN2A, IL6, and IL1B.

 Stochastic effects

 Stochastic effects do not have a threshold of irradiation, are coincidental, and cannot be avoided.
 They can be divided into somatic and genetic effects.
 Among the somatic effects, secondary cancer is the most important.
 It develops because radiation causes DNA mutations directly and indirectly.
 Direct effects are those caused by ionizing particles and rays themselves, while the indirect effects are those that are caused by free radicals, generated especially in water radiolysis and oxygen radiolysis.
 The genetic effects confer the predisposition of radiosensitivity to the offspring.
 The process is not well understood yet.